 Running with Leaks?
 Try These 3 Posture Tweaks for a Stronger Core

-As someone who used to deal with bladder leaks while running, I know how frustrating it can be—especially when running is your outlet.
-For me, it’s my time to get out of my head, get outside (no treadmill running here!), and soak up those endorphins.
-There’s nothing better.
-But bladder issues can stop you in your tracks.
+As someone who used to deal with bladder leaks while running, I know how frustrating it can be — especially when running is your outlet.
+For me, it’s my reset: to get outside, breathe, and clear my head.

 If you haven’t already, be sure to check out this post where I cover overall strategies for addressing bladder leaks while running.